 In a tillage system, when less than the full limestone requirement is applied, make the application after primary tillage and incorporate it by secondary tillage, thus mixing the limestone 4 inches into the surface.
 This ensures a better environment for germinating seeds and young seedlings, as well as more effective herbicide action in the surface soil layer.

 When high rates of limestone are recommended (4 tons or more per acre), the applications should be split.
-See Table 1.2-10 for guidance on splitting high limestone recommendations.
+See liming material conversion for guidance on splitting high limestone recommendations.
 Separate the applications by 6 months or at least by tillage operations.
 In a tillage-based management system, plowing down part of the limestone and then applying the balance and incorporating with secondary tillage is an excellent way to correct the pH in the whole plow layer.

 As soil acidity increases (soil pH becomes lower), the need to apply a liming material to any crop and the expected returns of applying it become greater.
 If soil acidity is limiting crop production, other production inputs such as fertilizer, seed, pesticides, machinery costs, and labor will not realize the kind of return that would be possible on a well-limed soil.

-See Agronomy Facts #3 Soil Acidity and Liming for details on limestone recommendations, liming material quality, and liming practices.
+See Soil Acidity and Liming for details on limestone recommendations, liming material quality, and liming practices.